badmus306/shoe-shop/README.md

 # Getting Started  :computer:

-This instruction will get you a copy of how to get started with this application and guide you through the necessary steps to run the application on your development machine.
+This instruction will get you a copy of how to get started with this application and guide you through the necessary steps to run the application on your development machine...

 ## Prerequisites